 The NHMRC review also only considered systematic reviews (secondary summary sources) published between 2008 and 2013, without searching for or assessing any original studies.
 They also excluded the involvement of any subject research experts in the reviews.

-The new study published by Southern Cross University now supersedes the NHMRC review, which (conducted in 2013) is years out of date.
+The new study published by Southern Cross University now supersedes the NHMRC review, which because it was conducted in 2013 is years out of date.
 Reviews are normally updated every two years to stay current as new research is continually being published.

 Since the NHMRC Naturopathy review, the evidence for whole-system Naturopathic practice has continued to increase.
 The new Southern Cross University study summarises the most recent evidence for whole-system Naturopathy and identified 33 Randomised Controlled Trials comprising 9,798 patients, and provides evidence for a wide number of chronic conditions improved by Naturopathic care.